dludemann/test/content/tinder/best-first-text-tinder.md

 ---
-title: What is the Best First Text on Tinder?
+name: What is the Best First Text on Tinder?
 A Guide
 menu_grouping: Tinder Messaging and Communication
 author: Shane White
 seo: